-"The law approved this year proposes a transition process that, year after year, will make the tax relief regime less attractive for many companies," says Ackel.
-The main advantage of the payroll tax exemption regime has been the replacement of the 20% social security contribution on payroll with a contribution calculated on the companies' gross revenue, called the Social Security Contribution on Gross Revenue (CPRB), with rates ranging from 1% to 4.5%.
-This modality has been particularly beneficial for companies with large payrolls, such as those in technology, construction, and 17 other sectors of the economy.
+“The law approved this year proposes a transition process that, year after year, will make the exemption regime less attractive for many companies”, says Ackel.
+The main advantage of the exemption regime has been the replacement of the social security contribution of 20% on the payroll by a contribution calculated on the gross revenue of companies, called Social Security Contribution on Gross Revenue (CPRB), with aliquots ranging from 1% to 4.5%.
+This modality has been particularly beneficial for companies with large payrolls, such as the construction and other sectors of technology 1.

-However, starting in 2025, companies will face a hybrid taxation system, in which the rate on gross revenue will be gradually reduced, while the contribution on payroll will be gradually reintroduced.
-In 2025, for example, the CPRB rate will be reduced to 80% of the current value, and companies will have to pay a 5% contribution on the payroll.
-In 2026, the contribution on the payroll increases to 10%, and in 2027, reaches 15%, while at the same time, the CPRB rate continues to decrease.
-This transition model has raised concerns in labor-intensive sectors, which are already considering the possibility of leaving the regime before 2028.
+However, from 2025, companies will face a hybrid taxation system, in which the rate on gross revenue will be reduced progressively, while the contribution on the payroll will be gradually reintroduced.
+In 2025, for example, the rate of CPRB will be reduced to 80% of the current value, and companies will have to pay a contribution of 5% on the payroll.
+In 2026, the contribution on the sheet will rise to 10% regime, and in 2027, it reaches the 151T in the possibility of the workday that continues to the work in the same as the CPR3T, the same as the transition of the work in the same as the time as the work in the same as the sectors.

 Financial impact on affected companies and sectors